staqapp/contextio-ruby/README.md

 #### Account By Key

 You may have multiple email addresses associated with a given context.io account.
-As a result, you need to specific which email address or addresses you are referencing ahead of querying for message collections.
+As a result, you need specify which email address or addresses you are referencing ahead of querying for message collections.

 ```ruby
 account = contextio.accounts[some_account_id]